 In May 2014, the IASB issued IFRS 15, "Revenue from Contracts with Customers".
 IFRS 15 replaces all previous revenue recognition standards, including IAS 18, "Revenue".
-In September 2015, the IASB deferred the effective date of IFRS 15 from January 1, 2017 to annual periods beginning on or after January 1, 2018, with early adoption permitted.
-IFRS 15 is based on the principle that revenue is recognized when control of a good or service is transferred to a customer.
-A five-step recognition model is used to apply the standard as follows:
+The Corporation adopted the requirements of IFRS 15 on January 29, 2018, using the modified retrospective method as permitted by IFRS 15.